nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 	reachability:

-Formal Logic:
+# Formal Logic:
     IS THE KEY TO SOLVE SOME NONSENSE PROBLEM SUCH AS: apple + apple = car
         -> apple + banana = ?
         => WHATTTTTTTT :v

-Questionable (myown) statement
+# Questionable (myown) statement:
 	Polymorphism is for interfacing(adapt with different devices, object types might be created in the future), and should not run a loop (process data):
 	Data processing should be data oriented way, or functional (parallel) ??

+# Backtracking have something to do with Set theory:
+	vd: visisted values is not gonna be chosen to use in the next step total = {1, 2, 3, 4}
+	visited = {1, 2}
+	keep_chosen = total - visited = {3, 4}
+	-> SET THEORY
+	-> I think there is more to it -> KEEP RESEARCHING

+# How to make friends:
+	Important keyword: Wiggle room

+# Shouldn't store something that can be calculated
+	-> Shouldn't remember theory that can be derive from other theory -> Remember:
+			+ building block
+			+ HOW to COMPOSE them

+# Keep things relative, rather than absolute
+	-> one way dependencies only, not both ways

 # UNEDITED MATERIAL
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 a particular class of diagram:
 	with 1 input and 1 output